stride3d/stride-docs/en/manual/graphics/low-level-api/textures-and-render-textures.md

 ## Scissor

-The @'SiliconStudio.Xenko.Graphics.CommandList.SetScissorRectangle(SiliconStudio.Core.Mathematics.Rectangle)' and @'SiliconStudio.Xenko.Graphics.CommandList.SetScissorRectangles(SiliconStudio.Core.Mathematics.Rectangle[])' methods set the scissors.
+The @'Xenko.Graphics.CommandList.SetScissorRectangle(Xenko.Core.Mathematics.Rectangle)' and @'Xenko.Graphics.CommandList.SetScissorRectangles(Xenko.Core.Mathematics.Rectangle[])' methods set the scissors.
 Unlike the viewport, you need to provide the coordinates of the location of the vertices defining the scissor instead of its size.

 ### Code: Set the scissor